ibm-cloud-docs/ContinuousDelivery/di_working.md

 3. Save the file by clicking **File**, and select **Save**.
 4. Select the Git icon, enter a commit message, and click **Commit**.
 5. Click **Push** to push your changes.
 6. Click the back arrow in the Eclipse editor to return to your toolchain.
-7. Click the **{{site.data.keyword.deliverypipeline}}** tile to observe the gate fail in real time.
+7. On the toolchain's Overview page, on the **IBM Cloud tools** card, click the {{site.data.keyword.DRA_short}} tool integration to observe the gate fail in real time.

 ## Step 5.
 Analyze the failed gate
 {: #5-risk-analysis}